-Bikini Queen Devin Brugman Shows Off Cleavage In Tight White Mini Dress, Fans Are Loving It
+Bikini Queen Devin Brugman Shows Off Cleavage In Tight White Minidress, Fans Are Loving It

 As The Inquisitr previously noted, Devin has been sharing photos from some time spent at the Mumm Napa winery in Napa Valley, California, at what looks like a promotional outing for fashion brand Revolve and their #RevolveAroundTheWorld campaign.

-In a previous Instagram shot, she’s wearing a green mini dress with a plunging V neckline with what appears to be the same pair of boots at an elegant dinner table.
-But her dinner companion, an adorable bulldog named Chi Chi steals all the attention.
+In a previous Instagram shot, she’s wearing a green minidress with a plunging V-neckline with what appears to be the same pair of boots at an elegant dinner table.
+But her dinner companion, an adorable bulldog named Chi Chi, steals all the attention.

 A previous photo also reveals that she’s in Napa with her friend and frequent collaborator, Australian bombshell Natasha Oakley.
-In the snap, they’re wearing dresses that are the same color but Devin went for a spaghetti strap option that highlighted her cleavage.
+In the snap, they’re wearing dresses that are the same color, but Devin went for a spaghetti strap option that highlighted her cleavage.
 Natasha’s dress is form-fitting with sleeves that end at her elbow.

 Natasha and Devin are the co-creators of the Bikini A Day Instagram page/blog and swimsuit brand Monday Swimwear.
-In an interview with Esquire, the shared how they started their first project together and how Bikini A Day became a lifestyle brand.
+In an interview with Esquire, they shared how their first project together started and how Bikini A Day became a lifestyle brand.

 “Basically, we got all of our bikinis we both owned, which was probably about 30 each, and we went down to the beach and shot them all, and then we would upload them one every day,” she said.
 “Within two months of us being so consistent—and the quality of our content was pretty high compared to what people were posting at the time—people in the swimwear industry started to take notice.”